Morris Hills High School: Athletics

 The football team won the NJSIAA North II Group III state sectional championship in 1975 and 2016.
 After finishing the 1974 season with a 1–8 record, the team won the 1975 North II Group III state sectional title with a 7–0 victory against Phillipsburg High School in the tournament final to finish 10-1 for the season.
 In 2016, the team won the North II Group III state sectional title, the program's second title and its first in 41 years, with a 27–14 win in the tournament final against Parsippany Hills High School.
 As a homecoming event, the Hills football team plays against Morris Knolls in an annual rivalry game played at the beginning of every school year.
 The teams have played each other since 1972, with Morris Knolls winning 15 of the 25 games through the 2017 season.
 NJ.com had the rivalry at 26th on their 2017 list "Ranking the 31 fiercest rivalries in N.J.
 HS football".

-The boys track team won the indoor track public state championship in Group III in 1978, and won the Group II title in 2006, 2008 and 2009.
+The boys' track team won the indoor track public state championship in Group III in 1978, and won the Group II title in 2006, 2008 and 2009.
 The girls team won the Group III title in 1983 (as co-champion).

-The wrestling team won the North II Group III state sectional title in 1987.
+The boys' wrestling team won the North II Group III state sectional title in 1987.

-The 1997 softball team finished the season with a 29–2 record after winning the Group II state championship by defeating Delaware Valley Regional High School by a score of 2–1 in the tournament final.
+The 1997 softball team finished the season with a 29–2 record after winning the Group II state championship after defeating Delaware Valley Regional High School by a score of 2–1 in the tournament final.

 The field hockey team won the North I Group IV state sectional championship in 2001.

 The boys' track team won the Group II state indoor relay championship in 2006 and 2008.

 The boys' basketball team made the state tournament for the first time in 10 years in 2006, though it lost in the first round to 6th-seeded Passaic Valley High School 67–45.

-The boys ice hockey team, established in 1958, was one of the first high school teams in New Jersey along with the Morristown School (now Morristown-Beard School), Montclair High School, Livingston High School, and West Orange High School.
+The boys' ice hockey team, established in 1958, was one of the first high school teams in New Jersey along with the Morristown School (now Morristown-Beard School), Montclair High School, Livingston High School, and West Orange High School.
 They won the state championship for the 1960–1961 season.
 They have also won seven divisional titles including two Charette Division titles (2003, 2017), four Haas Division titles (1991, 1996, 1997, 2004), and one Halverson Division title (2005).